-The locations, organisers, dates and indicative contents of the workshops in the fourth year of the project are described in Table 1.
+The locations, organisers, dates and indicative contents of the E-CAM Extended Software Development Workshops (ESDWs) in the fifth year of the project are described in Table 1.
 They are advertised on the E-CAM website under the E-CAM event calendar, and on the CECAM website under the CECAM Workshops Program.

-Table 1: Extended software development workshops taking place during the fourth year of the project (URLs for each event are embedded in the workshop title).
+Table 1: Extended software development workshops taking place during the fifth year of the project (URLs for each event are embedded in the workshop title).